 The Update Profile Property flow action allows you to collect and track profile data as people move through flows.
-This is valuable when segmenting contacts based on how they have previously interacted with specific flows.

 Add the Update Profile Property Action